 Various rumors on the internet putting bleach in a capsule and drinking it will help you pass a urine drug screen.
 Do not attempt this method under any circumstance.
 Ingesting even a small amount of bleach can cause internal burns to your respiratory and gastrointestinal tract, nausea, vomiting, and can be fatal.
 Do not ingest bleach under any circumstance.

 Adding bleach to a urine sample will not help you pass a urine drug screening, although it may render the sample useless for testing.

 While you may render the urine sample unfit for testing, there are a couple of drawbacks to this method.
 First, there is the danger that you may be caught tampering with the urine – and bleach’s potent smell is not going to help in this matter.

-The potent fumes and odor not only make it difficult to conceal on your person, but can also irritate the eyes and respiratory tract, inducing coughing and exacerbating any conditions you might have such as asthma.
+The strong fumes and odor not only make it difficult to conceal on your person but can also irritate the eyes and respiratory tract, inducing coughing and exacerbating any conditions you might have such as asthma.